mebusy/mit6.172-fall-2018/projects/project4/project4/player/OPTIMIZE.md

 - Chess programs often encounter the same position repeatedly during their search.
 - A transposition table stores results of previous searches in a hash table to avoid unnecessary work.
+- normally a hash table, which value pointers to another structure which contains the computed result of this position.
+    - e.g. best move, evaluation, alpha, beta, etc.

 ## Zobrist Hashing